rosekamallove/rosekamal.love/posts/3-getting-started-web-dev.md

 ### Why Next.js?

 **[Next.js](https://nextjs.org/)** is a React Framework.
-A _React_ Framework? that doesn't make sense, framework of a framework?
-Well, React is not a framework, it is library.
+A _React_ Framework? that doesn't make sense, the framework of a framework?
+Well, React is not a framework, it is the library.
 What this means is that React doesn't force you to use it in a certain way.
 You can use React for a single `div` in an application built with plain HTML, CSS and JavaScript.

-Next.js however is a opinionated set of tools, which allows the developer to build application in a certain way.
+Next.js however is an opinionated set of tools, which allows the developer to build applications in a certain way.
 Let me tell you this, **It is the best thing that has happened to React to build Production Applications**.

 **Some of the amazing features of Next.js**